-In Pennsylvania, the current BAC limit is set at any blood alcohol content level over 0.08%.
+In Pennsylvania, the law says that you are automatically DUI if your blood alcohol content (“BAC”) level is over 0.08%.
 However, you can be convicted of DUI if you consume any amount of alcohol that makes you unable to safely operate your vehicle.

 - How can a DUI attorney help?

 Although many assume that there’s no point in hiring a lawyer for a DUI, an experienced attorney can help fight the charge or negotiate a better sentence.

 To make a case for DUI, the burden is on the Commonwealth to prove: (1.) that you were under the influence of an intoxicating substance, (2.) that you were so intoxicated that you were incapable of safely operating a vehicle, (3.) and that you were actually in control of the motor vehicle while intoxicated.

 An experienced attorney will review, analyze, and attack the evidence the Commonwealth will use when they try to prove that you were driving under the influence.